PoCInnovation/Workshops/p2p/5.Create_an_ERC-20/README.md

 # Workshop - Create an ERC-20

-✔ What is a ERC-20
+✔ What is an ERC-20

 ✔ Make your own implementation of an ERC-20